 A.S. in Wildland Resources and Forestry

-An associate degree in Wildland Resources and Forestry prepares students for pre-professional careers and a curriculum into a four-year university leading to a baccalaureate degree in such areas as biology, botany, conservation, ecology, education, environmental science, forestry, horticulture, organismal biology, natural resources, rangeland management, recreation, soil science, wildland fire management and wildlife management.
+An associate degree in the Wildland Resources and Forestry program at Citrus College prepares students for a variety of pre-professional careers and a transferrable curriculum into a four-year university, leading to a baccalaureate degree in such areas as biology, botany, conservation, ecology, education, environmental science, forestry, horticulture, organismal biology, natural resources, rangeland management, recreation, soil science, wildland fire management and wildlife management.

-The Wildland Resources and Forestry student is also prepared to enter graduate or professional programs/careers of specialized study/work in such areas as agriculture, conservation biology, resource ecology, entomology, environmental protection, fisheries and wildlife, forest management, hydrology, limnology, natural resource, naturalist, park ranger, soil science, silvicultural practice, wildlife law enforcement and zoology.
+The wildland resources and forestry student is prepared to enter graduate or professional programs/careers of specialized study/work in such areas as arboriculture, agriculture, conservation biology, resource ecology, entomology, environmental protection, fisheries and wildlife, forest management, hydrology, limnology, natural resource, naturalist, park ranger, soil science, silvicultural practice, wildlife law enforcement, and zoology.

 A.S.
 Degree Level Student Learning Outcomes